-Living in a world which is increasingly pendulum swinging to extremes, it’s easy to get stuck there.
+Living in a world which is increasingly pendulum swinging to extremes, it’s easy to get stuck there, or rather ride the pendulum involuntarily.

 Realising we may be overthinking something is often all we need to do to clear the path for greater clarity.